 - Live at home or in a long-term-care facility (The member cannot be an inpatient at a chronic or rehabilitation hospital or reside in an intermediate care facility for the intellectually disabled.)

 - Are not subject to a six-month deductible period under MassHealth regulations at 130 CMR 520.028.

 - Are not diagnosed with end-stage renal disease (ESRD).

-CBES does not determine consumers’ eligibility for SCO plans; eligibility is determined by the plan.
+CBES does not determine consumers’ eligibility for Senior Care Options (SCO) plans; eligibility is determined by the plan.
 CBES receives plan enrollment rosters from each SCO plan at the beginning of each month.
 CBES does not make referrals for the SCO plans but may advise consumers to look at the SCO options without recommending any particular plan.